chrisdaaz/samvera-staticweb/README.md

 - From a `/docs` folder
 - From a `gh-pages` branch

-We will be using the `/docs` method.
+We will be using the `/docs` folder method.
 To do this, we'll need to configure a publishing directory for our website.
 Jekyll uses a default directory called `_site` but we can change this in the configurations (i.e. `_config.yml`).

 - Open the `_config.yml` file
 - Add `destination: "../docs"`
 - Run `bundle exec jekyll build`

-- Push your changes to GitHub
+You now have a static website located in `../samvera-staticweb/docs/`.
+The next step will be to push your site up to your GitHub account.
+In GitHub Desktop, there should be an option in the top menu that says "Publish This repository" which will make your version of the repository available online.

 - In GitHub, go to your repository settings
 - Scroll down to GitHub Pages
 - Change your source to `master branch / docs folder`
 - Save your changes

-Your site should be live at `username.github.io/samvera-staticweb` within a few minutes.
+In a few minutes, your site should be live at `username.github.io/samvera-staticweb` within a few minutes.

 # Part Two: Community Documentation